sassoftware/sas-studio-custom-steps/GEO - Shape Files/README.md

 9. The SEGMENT Column

 	***For all this columns user can use the prompts to select one of the variables contained in the promoted table.***
-	***For some of this prompts values are already passed, because in most cases the variables have those names, but user is free to change them.***
+	***For some of this prompts the values are already entered, because in most cases the variables have those names, but user is free to change them.***

 10. The .prj file containing the coordinate Space to assign to the GEO Provider